cloudposse/terraform-aws-components/modules/datadog-logs-archive/README.md

 ---
 title: "Component: `datadog-logs-archive`"
 tags:
+  - component/datadog-logs-archive
-  - component
+  - layer/datadog
-  - layer/monitoring
+  - provider/aws
-  - aws
+  - provider/datadog
 ---

 This component is responsible for provisioning Datadog Log Archives.
 It creates a single log archive pipeline for each